lacker/coinkit/testnet/README.md

-# Deploying to Google Cloud Platform
+# Running a testnet

-This directory is operational tools for running the alpha testnet, deploying to GCP.
+This directory contains operational tools for running the alpha testnet.

+This instructions specifically explain how to deploy a miner to the Google Cloud Platform.

 ### 1. Set up a GCP account and install the Cloud Tools